 Closing judgment-It's time to wrap up your review, and you do this by giving readers an overall judgment of whether or not the product lives up to its promises and solves the problem you initially presented.
 Tell people if it's ultimately a smart buy and if the item represents good value and performance.
 End on a positive note by repeating something it does well.

 One more tip-If you're writing a comparative review, turn this outline into mini-sections and follow it for each product.
-At the end, provide an overall judgment that ranks the top three or five products and includes justification for why each one earned its particular rating.
+In the end, provide an overall judgment that ranks the top three or five products and includes justification for why each one earned its particular rating.

 Want To Learn How To Build Amazon Sites?